linkedin/rest.li/modeling.md

 above.

-Synchronous collections are declared by creating a class that extends CollectionResourceTemplate (or ComplexKeyResourceTemplate for complex keys, see below for details).
+Synchronous collections are declared by creating a class that extends `CollectionResourceTemplate` (or `ComplexKeyResourceTemplate` for complex keys, see below for details).

-Asynchronous collections are declared by creating a class that extends CollectionResourceAsyncTemplate or CollectionResourceTaskTemplate.
+Asynchronous collections are declared by creating a class that extends `CollectionResourceAsyncTemplate` or `CollectionResourceTaskTemplate`.

 For example: